KanwarAfaq/Sentiment-Analysis/README.md

 ## 📚 Citation

-If you use this code or dataset, please cite:
+If you utilize this code or methodology in your research, please cite our paper:

-> Kanwar Muhammad Afaq, Chaithra Lokasara Mahadevaswamy, Ammar Amjad, Hsien-Tsung Chang.
-> *A Controlled Four-Way Transformer Benchmark for Binary Urdu Sentiment Classification on UCSA-20*, 2026.
+(Citation details will be updated upon publication).

 ### Dataset Reference